-With contributions from leading scholars and practitioners in clinical neuropsychology, the text considers the adult versus child presentation of psychiatric disorders, and features the major forms of psychopathology, including ADHD, Learning Disabilities, Pervasive Developmental Disorders, Conduct and Oppositional Defiant Disorder, Mood Disorders, Anxiety Disorders, Somatoform Disorders, Schizophrenic Disorders, Personality Disorders, Cortical and Subcortical Dementias, and Eating Disorders.
-The book is written for clinical professionals and practitioners-in-training to help increase diagnostic accuracy and intervention success and to provide a way to approach psychopathologies as disorders of the neurological system.
+The text compares adult versus child presentation of psychiatric disorders and covers the major forms of psychopathology including ADHD; Learning Disabilities; Pervasive Developmental Disorders; Mood, Anxiety, Personality, and Schizophrenic Disorders; Cortical and Subcortical Dementias; and Delirium.
+The book is written for clinical professionals to increase diagnostic accuracy and intervention success and to provide a way to approach psychopathologies as disorders of the neurological system.
 Key Features:

 - Examines neurological and neuropsychological features of the major forms of psychopathology